twidi/Repos.io/README.rst

 Yes of course, the source code of this project is on our `GitHub repository`_, you can fork it and send us pull requests, add/resolve issues...

-The site is coded using django (1.3), django-social-auth (for authentication) and python-github2 (for access to the github api)
+The site is coded using django (1.3), django-social-auth (for authentication) and python-github2 (for access to the github api).
+For the client site we use the `Twitter boostrap`_, some javascript with jQuery_ and of course some addtional CSS (soon via Sass_)

 Is that all ?
 -------------